Zizock/ml_forecast_inflation/README.md

 ### Feature transformation

+All features are in, or converted to pertentages.
 For features that are in percentages, no transformation is needed.
 For features that are in levels or raw indices, I calculate YoY percentage changes.

 ### Feature engineering for supervised models